KwaChristianity and the Martial Arts: Compatible?

 What about the Oriental religious influence of the arts?
 Not all fighting arts come from the Orient.
 Most cultures have developed some kind of fighting system.
 Not all of these systems have religious roots, although they all have a philosophy of fighting.

-There are some martial arts which have what appears to be a mystical influence.
 But there is nothing at all mystical about a punch in the nose or a kick to the shins.

 My martial arts school and church are in a tough, urban neighborhood in the United States.
 We cannot play games with our self-defense.
 It must be practical, easy to learn and perform, quick and effective.